AndreiMisiukevich/CardView/docs/CardsView.md

 ### Events

-Event | Arguments type | Description
+Event | Delegate type | Description
 --- | --- | ---
 UserInteracted | `CardsViewUserInteractedHandler` | It is raised when user interacts with any card (Start, End, Move).
 ItemDisappearing | `CardsViewItemDisappearingHandler` | It is raised when any card is disappearing.